 Plasma stability and reproducibility has long been a focus in moving the MAP line to a dependable industrial process.
 The number of zones and relative power and location of the multiple plasma zones in the side-walled coupled waveguide MAP applicator are highly interdependent.
 System stability is a function of the input power and pressure as well as the location and presence of the carbon fiber in the applicator.
 If one could uncouple the plasma zones from each other, then the heating profile can be more easily tailored and also the plasma can be made more stable under a variety of operating conditions.
-Figure 19 shows a proposed multi-cavity applicator method that utilizes commercially demonstrated hardware to replace the side-wall coupled design for the MAP.
-Each cavity is driven separately and can be matched to provide the desired cavity-to-cavity heating profile.
+Fig. 19 shows a proposed multi-cavity applicator method that utilizes commercially demonstrated hardware to replace the side-wall coupled design for the MAP.
+Each cavity independent energy deposition control and can be matched to provide the desired cavity-to-cavity heating profile.

-Fig. 19 Proposed multi-cavity MAP applicator.
+Fig. 19.
+Proposed multi-cavity MAP applicator.
 Each cavity should be nominally uncoupled from the others, unlike the plasma zones in the side-wall coupled applicator.

 In order to demonstrate feasibility of this concept, a single unit cavity was obtained, installed and tested.
-Figure 20 shows the new single unit applicator.
+Figures 20 and 21 show the new single unit applicator, referred to as MAPv4.1.
+(In order to simplify discussion, versions of the MAP system with the new energy deposition approach are designated as MAPv4.X or later to distinguish from versions based on earlier technology designated as MAPv3.X or below.)
 Medium power rf tests demonstrated excellent directivity and plasma tests at low power provided excellent coupling and an ability to maintain what is expected to be attractive processing parameters even at low input power.
-Figure 21 shows a plasma in the cavity running a single 50k tow.
+Fig. 21 shows a plasma in the cavity running a single 50k tow.
 Mechanical testing of the 50k tow running at 24 in/min yielded 376 ksi tensile strength and 23 Msi modulus - slightly lower than our programmatic targets.
 However, this is extremely encouraging as the results were achieved with only a single cavity with un-optimized processing parameters.